Bouncer

 Every so often, a bouncer will run my ID through a small machine before letting me in.
 Does this machine verify the validity of my ID, or is it just there to keep a record of who was in the bar that night?

-Asked by bouncethis over 12 years ago
+Asked by bouncethis almost 13 years ago

 I actually don’t know.
 Those really came into effect after the Littlejohn murders when they started making bouncers have security IDs.
 I’ve never actually used one.
 My guess is they use them to see if an ID is real or not.
 Probably for insurance purposes.